 Blackhawks trade Keith to Oilers for Jones, 3rd-rounder

+Duncan Keith is heading to the Edmonton Oilers in the latest departure of a cornerstone player from the Chicago Blackhawks' Stanley Cup core, a move that could help the club speed up a long-term rebuild.

-The Chicago Blackhawks traded two-time Norris Trophy winner Duncan Keith to the Edmonton Oilers on Monday for young defenseman Caleb Jones and a third-round draft pick.
+Chicago traded Keith, a two-time Norris Trophy winner, to Edmonton on Monday along with forward Tim Soderlund for young defenseman Caleb Jones and a conditional 2022 third-round draft pick.
+Keith asked the Blackhawks for a trade to Western Canada to be closer to his 8-year-old son, Colton, who he went long stretches without seeing last season.

-The Blackhawks also sent forward Tim Soderlund to the Oilers, who were looking for some help on defense after they were swept by Winnipeg in the first round of the playoffs.
-The 2022 draft pick becomes a second-rounder if Edmonton reaches next year's Stanley Cup Final and Keith is among the top four Oilers defensemen in total ice time through three rounds.
+“I knew I didn’t want to go those long periods of time without seeing him," Keith said on a video conference call.
+“That was a huge thing for me, and I just felt like the Edmonton Oilers — right now it was a good fit, a great fit and I’m excited to start this new chapter of my career.”

-No salary was retained in the first blockbuster trade of the NHL offseason since the Stanley Cup.
+No salary was retained in the first blockbuster trade of the NHL offseason since the Stanley Cup Final ended last week.
 Keith has two years left on his contract at a salary-cap hit just over $5.5 million.
 He turns 38 on Friday.

+“You can retain up to 50%.
+If we were getting Duncan Keith at $2.75 (million), the price would’ve been a lot higher than it was today," Oilers general manager Ken Holland said.
+“If we wanted to lower salary, we would have to put more assets with our offer.”

+The 2022 pick becomes a second-rounder if Edmonton reaches next year's Stanley Cup Final and Keith is among the top four Oilers defensemen in total ice time through three rounds.
+Asked what he had left in the tank, Keith said: “I feel like I have a lot. ...
+We’ll see what happens when we get on the ice.”

 Chicago general manager Stan Bowman said Keith “will go down as one of the best and most driven defensemen this game has ever seen.”

-“Recently, Duncan came to us with a request to be traded to a team closer to his son and we were happy to work something out that was mutually beneficial for Duncan’s family and the future of the Blackhawks,” Bowman said in a release.
-"We appreciate all he has contributed to our team and the City of Chicago and his legacy will always be celebrated.”
+“Recently, Duncan came to us with a request to be traded to a team closer to his son and we were happy to work something out that was mutually beneficial for Duncan’s family and the future of the Blackhawks,” Bowman said in a statement.

 Longtime defense partner Brent Seabrook announced his retirement in March because of injuries.
 Blue-line staple Niklas Hjalmarsson was traded to Arizona in 2017.
 Captain Jonathan Toews said he expects to play in 2021-22 after missing this past season with an illness.